bodulic/CATS-rb/README.md

 A typical CATS-rb analysis should follow one of the following use cases:

-- Assessing accuracy and completeness of one or more transcriptome assemblies relative to the reference assembly and/or reference gene annotation
+- Assessing accuracy and completeness of one or more transcriptome assemblies relative to the reference transcriptome assembly and/or reference gene annotation
 - Comparing relative accuracy and completeness of transcriptome assemblies generated from the same RNA-seq library
-- Comparing transcript content between different RNA-seq libraries
+- Comparing transcriptomic content between different RNA-seq libraries

 # Installation